Anti-Ukrainian sentiment: Poland

+Polish anti-Ukrainian sentiment dates back to the Second World War, in which many ethnic Ukrainians in occupied Poland collaborated with the Germans as hilfswilliger and concentration camp guards.
+Ukrainian Auxiliary Police, armed militias such as the Ukrainian Insurgent Army, and military units such as the Dirlewanger Brigade and 14th Waffen Grenadier Division of the SS (1st Galician) rounded up Jews for deportation, committed atrocities against Polish civilians, and fought against the Home Army.

 Under the Second Polish Republic, Ukrainians were routinely discriminated against (along with other minorities).
 They were excluded from public jobs, Polish peasants were favoured when land from nobles' estates was divided during land reform, and the Polish government went so far as to raze Orthodox churches and to plan the expulsion of all Ukrainians from the Kholm region.
 During the Second World War, some Ukrainians initially supported Soviet and German occupation over continued Polish rule.
 Polish and Ukrainian militant organisations fought an underground war during and after the German occupation.
 Many Poles consider the destruction of Polish villages and killing of civilians during the conflict as genocide of Poles, although Polish underground organisations also massacred Ukrainians (e.g. during the Pawlokoma massacre, which occurred after the Volhynia massacre).

 In late 1995, Ukrainian organization "ZUwP" was demanded to be banned following the wave of anti-Ukrainian actions that have erupted during the festival of Ukrainian culture in Poland in the border town of Przemyśl in 1995 where numerous threats against participants and numerous acts of vandalism took place.
 A rise in incidences of graffiti with anti-Ukrainian slogans, and the office of "Związek Ukraińców w Polsce" was set alight.
 In some cities anti-Ukrainian assaults, vandalism acts of an organised character have targeted centres of Ukrainian culture, schools, churches, memorials.

 Ukrainophobic and antisemitic authors (mainly interbellum Endecja activists) published by Polish publishing house Nortom include: Roman Dmowski, Janusz Dobrosz, Jędrzej Giertych, Jan Ludwik Popławski, Maciej Giertych, Stanisław Jastrzębski and Edward Prus.
 In 2000, Nortom was forced to withdraw its 12 controversial titles from the Frankfurt Book Fair by the Polish Ministry of Culture representative Andrzej Nowakowski overlooking the Polish exposition.
 Nortom was accused of selling anti-German, anti-Ukrainian and antisemitic books, especially the following titles: "Być czy nie być" by Stanisław Bełza, "Polska i Niemcy" by Jędrzej Giertych and "I tak nie przemogą.
 Antykościół, antypolonizm, masoneria" by his son Maciej Giertych.
 As a result of the above request, the president of the Polish delegation Andrzej Chrzanowski from Polska Izba Książki decided to penalise Nortom by removing it from the 2000 book fair altogether.

 With the outbreak of the Russo-Ukrainian War in 2014, the number of Ukrainian people in Poland increased, especially those emigrating for work purposes, whose number began to grow in 2015.
 At that time, a stereotype of a Ukrainian as a cheap worker working illegally or as a person taking jobs from Poles in Poland emerged and increase in anti-immigrant sentiments by some political parties.